A Whole World of Accommodation

 Logis Hotels are the backbone of the smaller hotels, the places everybody always booked into and still do.
 Often in small towns, sometimes former coaching inns, they are almost universally great value and many have good restaurants.
 Most are family run (some of them for generations) and you get the feeling that the local Logis Hotel is the heart of the town or village.

-Bed and Breakfast (chambres d’hôtes) is a really booming industry in France, as well as in most of Europe.
+Bed and Breakfast (chambres d’hôtes) is a booming industry in France as in most of Europe.
 And they vary wildly, from chic townhouses in the Loire Valley, to former water mills in deepest rural France.
-The owners are equally varied; you get the odd aristo in a large castle, and the young family who have decided to give up urban living to bring up their children in a good, healthy region.
+The owners are equally varied; you get the odd aristo in a large castle, and the young family who have decided to give up urban living to bring up their children in the remote countryside.

 Many of them do dinner as well.
 You sit with other guests, sometimes with the owners and you get an excellent 3-course meal with wine for a fraction of the cost of a restaurant.
 Breakfast is always included in the price.